When did you graduate from FEE?

 Do you work in the field you studied?

-How do you see working in such a position from your perspective, and what does it bring you?
+How do you see the work in this position from your point of view?

 What is your prospect for future career development?

-What do you think is the biggest benefit of studying at FEE?
+What do you think is the most significant benefit of studying at FEE?

 How do you evaluate the overall level and quality of education obtained at the UWB / FEE?